nk398/sprint2/test plans/sprint3.md

 # INTRODUCTION

 This is an application created for logging in and signup up users.
-The landing page leads to the login page for current users to sign in and also leads to a sign up page for new members, and after setting page navigates to Cetgories, that users will select the specifi topic of their interest to display latest news.
+The landing page leads to the login page for current users to sign in and also leads to a sign up page for new members, and after setting page navigates to Catgories, that users will select the specific topic of their interest to display latest news.

 # Test Items
 - Web application(UX)